 It should look like this:

-Your dough will be pretty thin looking!
+Your homemade ciabatta bread dough will be pretty thin looking!
 I know it's tempting, but don't add more flour.
 It will come together the longer you knead!

-Set the speed to medium low and let it mix for about 10 minutes.
+Set the speed to medium low and let the dough mix for about 10 minutes.

-You will see the dough staying together even better and it should look shiny.
+You will see the ciabatta dough staying together even better and it should look shiny.

 It will still be pretty thin/sticky but it should be very strong!
 You can test the dough strength by pulling the hook up and seeing if your dough stays together.